Guidance for research supervisors

 Come along to hear all about the scheme, and to have your questions answered.

-You should chat with your student as soon as possible, and encourage them to record their plans for their time on placement in their Development Needs Analysis (DNA) document.
+You should chat with your researcher as soon as possible, and encourage them to record their plans for their time on placement in their Development Needs Analysis (DNA) document.

-Students should plan to take their placement at a time that causes the minimal amount of disruption to their research.
+Researchers should plan to take their placement at a timethat causes the minimal amount of disruption to their research.
 This will most likely be between months 12 and 24 of their PhD funding period (or part-time equivalent); after they have completed their progression review.

 During the placement

-You should continue to have your regular supervisory meetings with your student whilst they are on placement.
+You should continue to have your regular supervisory meetings with your researcher whilst they are on placement.
 You should discuss how their placement is going, check on their welfare, and keep them updated with any news relevant to their research project.
-You should continue to record your meetings on the relevant tutorial system in your institution.
+You should continue to record your meetings on the relevant tutorial system in your university.

-Whilst we hope that all students have a wonderful experience whilst they are on placement, there is always the possibilty that issues may arise.
+Whilst we hope that all researchers have a wonderful experience whilst they are on placement, there is always the possibility that issues may arise.
 In these situations, reach out to the WRDTP Placements Manager for support and guidance.

 A detailed document explaining all about the format of the assessment, and how to mark it, will be shared with all research supervisors.